HopeTran/legal/governance-policy.md

 *   [https://bitmark.com/resources/white-papers](https://bitmark.com/resources/white-papers)
 *   [https://bitmark.com/resources/blockchain](https://bitmark.com/resources/blockchain)

-The Bitmark distributed node software project is the means by which the peer-to-peer network implements the Bitmark crypto property system.
+The Bitmark distributed node software project is the means by which the peer-to-peer network implements the Bitmark Digital property system.

 The core values of both Bitmark Inc. and the Bitmark distributed node software project are transparency and trust.
-The end goal of the Bitmark distributed node software project is to develop a means of establishing transparency and trust in crypto property.
+The end goal of the Bitmark distributed node software project is to develop a means of establishing transparency and trust in Digital property.

 To that end, this document attempts to transparently establish the principles by which Bitmark Inc. provides the Bitmark distributed node to the community and invites community participation, with the hope of establishing trust in that community.